facebookresearch/GAN-optimization-landscape/README.md

 This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

+## Running the Code

+We provide a conda environment to run the code:
+`conda create -f mnist-exp_environment.yml`

+The code for computing the eigenvalues and the path-angle is in `plot_path_tools.py`.

+To run the code for the Mixture of Gaussian experiment:
+`python train_mixture_gan.py OUTPUT_PATH --deterministic --saving-stats`

+To run the code for the MNIST experiment:
+`python train_mnist.py`

+The visualization of the results can be done with `mnist_plots.ipynb`